-While that might sound like standard tower defence gameplay, it’s enhanced significantly by the VR perspective, as well as the freedom to move around the map in 3D space.
-Neither of these features fundamentally alters how the game plays on their own, but the combination of the two make Kittypocalypse almost impossible to put down, something we never thought we’d write about a game with that name.
+While that might sound like standard tower defence gameplay, it is enhanced significantly by VR, as well as the freedom to move around the map in 3D space.
+Neither of these features fundamentally alters how the genre plays, but the combination of the two make Kittypocalypse almost impossible to put down, something we never thought we would write about a game with that name.
 Travelling seamlessly through 3D space in order to rearrange your armaments or get a better a view of the ongoing massacre is endlessly addictive, especially as the combined effects of your various turrets have the xeno-kittens exploding around you, soaring through the air or stumbling over one another.

-As a tower defence game, Kittypocalypse is a rather limiting experience, but one that still offers plenty of tactical depth.
+It might rival the best VR games on offer, but, as just a tower defence game, Kittypocalypse is rather limiting - but it still offers plenty of tactical depth.
 For starters, you can’t place turrets wherever you want, as each level has about eight or nine spots that you can construct turrets on.
 While this eradicates a lot of the strategy that usually comes with placement, it does force the player to think more carefully about what turret they should place in what slot.
-Upgrades complicate the decision-making process further as you realise your turrets are fully upgraded but in the completely wrong place.
+Upgrades complicate the decision-making process further as you realise your turrets are fully upgraded but in completely the wrong place.

-The junkers themselves are pretty miserable to control, but they serve as a perfect delivery system for first-person combat in VR: they’re stable platforms that move at a steady pace.
-The action is more akin to that of a rail shooter like Time Crisis rather than the disorienting likes of Call of Duty or Titanfall, which is a blessing given how prevalent motion sickness still is for VR.
+The junkers themselves are pretty miserable to control, but they serve as a perfect delivery system for first-person combat in VR: they are stable platforms that move at a steady pace.
+The action is more akin to that of a rail shooter like Time Crisis rather than the disorienting likes of Call of Duty or Titanfall, which is a blessing given how prevalent motion sickness still is even in the best VR games.

-While there’s not a massive amount of content to plough through, Hover Junkers gets by on its simplistic gameplay and tactility – plus a light and cartoony art style reminiscent of Timesplitters and Team Fortress 2, beloved multiplayer shooters that it has no doubt been inspired by.
+While there is not a massive amount of content to plough through, Hover Junkers gets by on its simplistic gameplay and tactility – plus a light and cartoony art style reminiscent of Timesplitters and Team Fortress 2, beloved multiplayer shooters that it has no doubt been inspired by.

-VR isn’t all about first-person perspectives and retina-frying realism, it’s also an impressive tool that assists immersion – of which Oculus Rift’s third-person action-RPG Chronos is an ideal example.
-Chronos is also one of the 30 original Oculus launch titles, so there’s no waiting necessary if you’ve already got your Rift.
-It's practically retro by this point in the platform's life cycle.
+VR isn’t all about first-person perspectives and retina-frying realism, it is also an impressive tool that assists immersion – of which Oculus Rift’s third-person action-RPG Chronos is an ideal example.
+Chronos is also one of the 30 original Oculus launch titles, so there is no waiting necessary if you have already got your Rift.
+It is practically retro by this point in the platform's life cycle.

 The bulk of the gameplay revolves around combat encounters and character levelling.
-While it’s not sadistically challenging, Chronos isn’t exactly forgiving where its fights are concerned: there are few healing items, combat is heavy, and enemies hit hard.
+While it is not sadistically challenging, Chronos is not exactly forgiving where its fights are concerned: there are few healing items, combat is heavy, and enemies hit hard.
 But Chronos is no Dark Souls Lite.
 Rather than each failure counting against you, deaths are instead a vital part of progression for your character, with each fatality aging the protagonist by a single year.
 As your character grows older, their bodily strength matters less as their magical prowess takes over.

-The fact that Chronos doesn’t rely on a VR gimmick to entertain is part of what makes it one of the better titles available for the Rift.
-It’s a quality, polished, and considered action-RPG, exactly the kind of experience that’s largely absent from the roster of virtual reality games.
-Being able to draw gamers further into a world without falling back on first-person gimmicks is a testament to the potential of VR as a platform.
+The fact that Chronos does not rely on a gimmick to entertain is part of what makes it one of the best VR games on PC.
+It is a quality, polished, and considered action-RPG, exactly the kind of experience that’s largely absent from the roster of virtual reality games.

 Very few games dream up such an enticing concept and then deliver on it as well as this.
-Unlike the majority of the first wave of VR experiences, Keep Talking And Nobody Explodes is a staunchly multiplayer experience: it places one of your pair in the role of a bomb defuser, able to view and interact with an explosive device on your HMD, while the other is a defusal expert with a physical manual (printed out or available as a webpage) to hand, which they must use to advise the defuser on how to proceed.
+Unlike a chunk of the best VR games out there, Keep Talking And Nobody Explodes is a staunchly multiplayer experience: it places one player in the role of a bomb defuser, able to view and interact with an explosive device via a VR headset, while the other players are defusal ‘experts’ with a physical manual (printed out or available as a webpage) to hand, which they must use to advise the defuser on how to proceed.

-It’s a concept that wouldn’t work as well on any platform other than VR, and that’s what makes it so engaging.
+It is a concept that would not work as well on any platform other than VR, and that is what makes it so engaging.
 Well, that and the unbridled satisfaction of actually defusing a bomb within the time limit, navigating the many modules filled with coloured wires, logic puzzles, and Simon Says games – seriously.
-If you can stifle the urge to high-five your defusal buddy after a successful round, you’re incapable of joy.
+If you can stifle the urge to high-five your defusal buddy after a successful round, you are incapable of joy.